OVagamundo/Flashcard-Heroes/Code/scripts_GachaBallView.gd.md

 func _get_drag_data(_at_position: Vector2) -> Variant:
 	if not is_selectable or not instance_data: return null

-	# Create a simple, robust preview: just the icon.
 	var preview = TextureRect.new()
 	preview.texture = icon_rect.texture
-	# Make the texture fill a fixed size for a consistent drag look.
 	preview.expand_mode = TextureRect.EXPAND_IGNORE_SIZE
 	preview.custom_minimum_size = Vector2(64, 64)

 	set_drag_preview(preview)

-	# --- The rest of the logic for the placeholder is unchanged ---
 	var placeholder = Control.new()
 	placeholder.custom_minimum_size = self.size
 	var parent = get_parent()